 Rates are calculated based on an average of the insured's gross salary for the 3 months prior to going on medical leave, or for the 12 months prior to the leave period if their employment is seasonal or periodic, with a cap of 1.8 times the applicable monthly minimum wage or Smic (2,885.61 € as from 01/01/2022).

 As from January 1st, 2022, daily medical leave benefits are capped at a maximum gross daily award of 47.43 € (i.e. 50% of the basic daily wage).

 For more information: Medical leave for salaried agricultural workers

-Statutory maternity leave has been set at a minimum of 16 weeks.
+As with employees under the general regime, Statutory maternity leave has been set at a standard 16-week period.
 It generally begins 6 weeks prior to the expected date of delivery and continues for 10 weeks afterwards.
 However, it is possible to take a shorter period of leave, provided that it lasts for at least 8 weeks.

 |Child(ren) expected||Prenatal leave||Postnatal leave||Total|